Governance Impact Statement 2024-25

 It is best practice for the Shaftesbury Park Primary School board of governors to publish an annual governance impact statement, providing details of the school’s governance and its work over the year.

-Foremost is the financial challenge.
+The biggest is the financial challenge.
 School funding has fallen significantly since 2010.
-Although increases have been announced in recent years, they still leave overall funding below pre-austerity levels.
-This has been compounded by the cost-of-living crisis and falling roll numbers in Wandsworth and London more generally.
+Although some funding increases have been made recently, overall funding remains well below pre-austerity levels in real terms.
+The challenge is compounded by the falling numbers of children in Wandsworth and London as costs continue to rise.

-Another significant challenge, not unique to Shaftesbury Park, is the increase in the level of educational need of the children.
-This creates additional demands on the school’s resources, especially teachers.
+The school continues to see an increased level of need, this creates extra demand on teachers and resources and securing appropriate funding from the council can be difficult.
 We are incredibly grateful for the work done by staff, especially the school’s SENCO, in ensuring every child gets the best education possible at the school.

 As always, we would like to formally record our thanks to everyone in the school community.
 Through both our visits to the school, and evidence from external visitors and assessors, we know that the school continues to provide an exceptional education, through its unique curriculum, to every child.
 Everyone at the school deserves recognition for achieving so much, despite the challenges and pressures they face every day, as they develop children who think about their world, enlarge their world, and change their world.